tjnieradka/AD-Entra-Lab/docs/02-VyOS-Router_Setup.md

 eth1 → LAN
 eth2 → DMZ

 Default policy is set to drop.
 All traffic between zones is denied by default.
-The firewall rules need to explictly to allow traffic (e.g., LAN to WAN).
+The firewall rules need to allow traffic explicitly (e.g., LAN to WAN).
 This follows the principle of least privilege, ensuring only approved traffic is allowed between zones.

 **4. Firewall Rulesets**
 The firewall rules are set up in this pattern:
 - First rule has the default action to deny traffic.
-Allowed traffic is explicity defined in later rulesets.
+Allowed traffic is explicitly defined in later rulesets.
 - Second ruleset (i.e., labelled as 10) allows traffic for returning or related connections.
 - Additional rulesets define the protocol and destination ports that allow traffic.
 - Final command is to apply firewall configuration.